An Analysis of Initial Training Strategies for Exemplar-Free Class-Incremental Learning: Analysis of results

 We now inquire whether the preceding general analysis can be nuanced in specific scenarios.
 To this end, we perform the same analysis as in the previous section by performing the regression on subsets of the data.
 All complementary graphs that justify the following statements can be found in the supplementary material.

-\textbf{Influence of the dataset.} Regarding target datasets that are most different from the pre-training dataset, the benefit of pre-training with or without fine-tuning is lower due to the domain gap.
-It should be noted that specialized datasets such as Qdraw100 and Casia100 also contain smaller images than those of ILSVRC.
+\textbf{Influence of the dataset.} Regarding target datasets that are furthest from the pre-training dataset, the benefit of pre-training with or without fine-tuning is lower due to the domain gap.
+We note that specialized datasets, such as Qdraw100 and Casia100, also contain smaller images than those of ILSVRC.
 Whether the difference in performance is caused by a semantic gap or an image-size gap is unclear.

 \textbf{Influence of the incremental scenario.} Regarding accuracy, we find that most differences among methods come from the scenarios with 50 initial classes or less.
-In scenarios containing 10 initial classes, all strategies that were previously not significantly better than SL(ResNet) start to outperform it.
+With 10 initial classes, all strategies that were previously not significantly better than SL(ResNet) start to outperform it.
 In scenarios with 50 initial classes, it becomes more difficult to precisely rank the top initial training strategies.
 In scenarios with 100 initial classes, no strategy is significantly better than any other one (which can come from the lower number of experiments with these scenarios).

 \textbf{Influence of Incremental method.} We find that FeTrIL and DSLDA exhibit a similar pattern for $\incracc$ and $F$, contrary to BSIL.
 For FeTrIL and DSLDA, the differences between the best initial training strategies are less clear, but the general trend previously described still holds, in particular for the accuracy.
 The choice of the training strategy does not clearly impact the forgetting.
 On the other hand, BSIL is much more sensitive to the initial training strategy.
 Fine-tuned methods clearly outperform classical learning and plain transfer (except for DINOv2-t), whether it concerns the accuracy or the forgetting.
 Moreover, SL(ResNet) is a stronger baseline for BSIL than for the other methods when considering incremental accuracy.